What do you mean by ‘officially recognised’ charitable status?

 What are your reporting requirements?

 We require all recipients of our grants to report their progress to us no later than one year after their grant was awarded, using our online reporting form.
+A link to this form will be emailed when your report is due.
+If you wish to submit your report earlier than this, please contact us and we will send you the link to your reporting form.

 How long are your grants awarded for?